-- Brisbane based office where 15 FTEs are located (including Weather Intelligence) - A satellite office located in Ireland, with 1 FTE
+- Brisbane based office where 14.8 FTEs are located (including Weather Intelligence) - A satellite office located in Ireland, with 1 FTE

 "Katestone regards carbon neutrality as business imperative.
 Climate Active is our way of credibly demonstrating our own carbon neutral status.
-Our contribution to the global effort to combat climate change includes our own achievement of Net Zero carbon emissions and assisting others to do the same."
+Our contribution to the global effort to combat climate change includes our own achievement of net zero carbon emissions and assisting others to do the same."

-3. EMISSIONS BOUNDARY
+3.EMISSIONS BOUNDARY

 This is a small organisation certification, which uses the standard Climate Active small organisation emissions boundary.
+Emission sources can be excluded if they do not occur.